TYPO3-Documentation/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Extensions/Index.rst

   type, plus a number of base and utility classes).

 extbase
-  Extbase is a MVC framework (with the "View" part being actually system extension "fluid") originally derived from the `Flow framework <https://www.neos.io/>`_.
+  Extbase is a MVC framework, with the "View" part being actually system extension "fluid".
   Not all of the TYPO3 CMS backend is written in Extbase, but many modules are, with more being migrated to that framework with each new version.